HerSwain/gra/README.md

-# gra
-bio, DT

 The dataset is in the dataset folder

-To process the data, run pick_sequence.py get_feature2.py get interaction_matrix,m
+To process the data, run pick_sequence.py   get_feature2.py   get_interaction_matrix.m

 To get the similarity, run get_similarity_matrix.m